|Best Overall||Best New Cup||Best for Low Cervix||Best Soft Cup||Best for Period Sex|

 A common question that people have is, “Aren’t these menstrual cup brands kind of expensive.”
 It’s true, most (all?) of them are $20+.
 But, like most things in life, you get what you pay for.

-In this case, you’re getting a top-quality menstrual cup that is made from medical grade silicone.
+In this case, you’re getting a top-quality menstrual cup.
 These cups will last for 5-10 years with proper care and cleaning.

 Compare this to the cheap menstrual cup brands that you can find on Amazon for $5-10.
 These cups are usually made in China and are most often not medical grade silicone.
 If you go to the wholesaler level, you can often find them on Alibaba for $0.10-0.25.